AdobeDocs/marketo.en/help/marketo/product-docs/email-marketing/drip-nurturing/using-stream-content/activate-and-deactivate-stream-content.md

    ![](assets/cloneasteam.jpg)

-1. Hover over the content you want to deactivate, click the gear icon, then click **Deactivate.**
+1. Hover over the content you want to deactivate, click the gear icon, then click **Deactivate**.

    ![](assets/image2014-9-15-16-3a34-3a25.png)